IND Enabling Studies

 - Quick and reliable fit-for-purpose formulation analytical method to support analysis of non-GLP / exploratory study formulation samples

-We have conducted more than 10,000 GLP studies for submissions to regulatory authorities globally including USFDA, EMA, MHRA, TGA, Health Canada and DCGI.
-Advinus has capabilities for full range of toxicology studies required by agrochemicals, , chemicals (REACH), dyes, and other such industries.
+We have conducted more than 25,000 regulatory studies for submissions to regulatory authorities globally including USFDA, EMA, MHRA, TGA, Health Canada and DCGI.
+Eurofins Advinus has capabilities for full range of safety assessment (toxicology) studies required by agrochemicals, chemicals (REACH), dyes, and other such industries.

 All animal study protocols are reviewed and approved by Institutional Animal Ethics Committee (IAEC) which is similar to IACUC of AAALAC International.

 Eurofins Advinus’ vivarium is one of the largest in South Asia with over 80 rooms, which meets global standards of maintenance, operation and is approved by the CPCSEA, Government of India, and accredited by AAALAC International.